Product Technician allege Discrimination and Wrongful Termination

 In most quid pro quo sexual harassment incidents, an employer or individual in a managerial position tends to offer employment or promotion in exchange for a sexual favor.
 In a hostile work environment, sexual harassment tends to occur frequently, alters an employee’s ability to perform work duties, and is often identified as “severe and pervasive.”

-If you have ever experienced workplace discrimination or sexual harassment in the workplace in New York, New Jersey, or Philadelphia, contact a sexual harassment lawyer or discrimination attorney at the Derek T. Smith Law Group, PLLC.
+If you have ever experienced workplace discrimination or sexual harassment in the workplace in New York City, Miami, New Jersey, or Philadelphia, contact a sexual harassment lawyer or discrimination attorney at the Derek Smith Law Group, PLLC.
 Our sexual harassment lawyers and discrimination attorneys are highly skilled professionals that will thoroughly review your sexual harassment case, extend some valuable legal advice, and provide the best legal representation there is to offer.
-For more information on discrimination and sexual harassment in the workplace, read our employment law blog.